LindaBot/InvestNow-Exporter/README.md

 * Click on "Preview" - this shows all of your investment activity over the past year
 * Right click at the root level and click on copy object
 * Paste it in investment.json in this repo
-* Run `python3 InvestnowExporter.py investments.json > investments.csv`
+* Run `python3 InvestnowExporter.py investment.json > investment.csv`